Emergency Preparedness

 • Providing information and warning about emergencies to individuals, agencies and businesses

-• Creating multi-sector plans for responding to emergencies.
-This involves coordinating with law enforcement, fire and EMS, medical providers, and other partners.
+• Creating multi-sector plans for responding to emergencies, which involves coordinating with law enforcement, fire and EMS, medical providers, and other partners

 • Meeting vaccination and antibiotic needs in response to a public health emergency

 You may need to survive without assistance for a period of time during or after a severe emergency.
 Basic services such as electricity, gas, water, sewage treatment, and telephones may not be available.
 You should be prepared with at least three days’ worth of food, water and other necessities for each member of your household (and your pets).
-Learn about additional items to consider adding to your emergency supply kit at Ready.gov/kit
+Learn about additional items to consider adding to your emergency supply kit via the link below.

 Before an emergency happens, discuss with your family how you will get in contact with each other, where you will go and what you will do in an emergency.
 Keep a copy of this plan in your emergency supply kit or another safe place where you can access it in the event of a disaster.